Title

 Many commercial feed yards that specialize in retained-ownership cattle will offer risk-sharing plans to customers.
 In these situations, the feedlot will buy a portion of the calves when they are placed in the lot.
 This can ease cash flow problems in addition to being a sound risk management tool.

-The use of futures markets, hedging, options and other risk management programs are available through many custom feedlots.
+The use of futures markets, hedging, options and other risk management programs, such as livestock risk protection (LRP) insurance, are available through many custom feedlots.
 In most cases, the feedlot will work with you to put a risk management program in place.

 Other Services